hdcodesOfficial/HDMG-KindleBooks/README.md

 # HDMG-KindleBooks
-We Create Books With AI!
-And Publish It For Free!
+Indulge Yourself in a matter of seconds with Our Free Well-Maintained HDMG's PDF and Works On Kindle Books.
 # Kindle Support
 We Support Kindle Devices Such As **Kindle 8th Gen** , **Kindle 9th Gen** , **Kindle 10th Gen** , **Kindle DX**
+### As of October 4th 2024, HDMG is no longer suporting .azw nor .mobi formats.

 # Test
-The Books Were Tested On **Kindle 8th Generation**
+The .azw3 formatted Books Were Tested On **Kindle 8th Generation**

+# Our Series and Sagas
+Explore and Indulge in the Series and Sagas By HDMG.
-# Series: WWIII Prespective - From The Eyes Of John Simons
+### Series: WWIII Prespective - From The Eyes Of John Simons
+John Simons, A Journalist Documents WW3 Bit-By-Bit as He Dives into the Oppresions and Deviations caused on his journey as Zombies and Mysterious Entities Begin to Attack Him.
+What Will be Our Protagonist's Future?
+Dive in to find outc
+Read Now For Free.

 | Book #   | Download Options |
 | -------- | -------          |